 J.P.
 Morgan AG is an integral part of the global JPMorgan Group and forms the backbone of JPMorgan's operations in Germany.
-It is a wholly-owned subsidiary of JPMorgan Chase & Co., New York.
+It is a wholly-owned subsidiary of JPMorgan Chase & Co., Columbus, Ohio, U.S.A.

 J.P.
-Morgan AG business is run by the Management Board (three members; since July 1st, 2009: two members) and controlled by the Supervisory Board (six members).
+Morgan AG business is run by the Management Board (two members; since April 1st, 2010: three members) and controlled by the Supervisory Board (six members).
 The Management Board meets at least monthly and the Supervisory Board at least twice a year.
 The Supervisory Board is informed about the business on a quarterly basis in the form of a business report and a risk report that complies with minimum requirements for risk management (MaRisk).
-A list with names of the Management Board and Supervisory Board is to be found at the end of the Annual Report.